Active Learning for Deep Object Detection via Probabilistic Modeling: Active Learning for Object Detection

 \textbf{Classification loss: }For training the mixture density network for classification, we propose a loss function that takes into account the IoU of the anchor box compared to the GT box and considers the hard negative mining.
-More precisely, we formulate the classification loss as a combination of two terms $L^{Pos}_{cl}$ and $L^{Neg}_{cl}$ representing the contribution of positive and negative samples:
+More precisely, we formulate the classification loss as a combination of two terms $L^{Pos}_{cl}$ and $L^{Neg}_{cl}$ representing the contribution of positive and negative matches:

-where $C$ is the number of classes, with $0$ representing the background class, $N$ is the number of positive matches, $\hat{c}^{ik}_g$ is the GT class for the $i$-th match, and $M$ is the hard negative mining ratio.
+where $N$ is the number of positive matches, $K$ is the number of mixtures, $C$ is the number of classes, with $0$ representing the background class $\hat{c}^{i}_0$, $\hat{c}^{j}_G$ is the GT class for the $j$-th GT box, $\hat{c}^{ik}_p$ is the result calculated by Eq.~\ref{eq:reparameter}, $\lambda^{ij}_G$ is the same as used in Eq.~\ref{eq:localization_loss}, and $M$ is the hard negative mining ratio.
 Instead of using all the negative matches, we sort them using the proposed mixture classification loss and choose top $M\times N$ as final negative matches for training.
 In experiments, we set $M$ to $3$ as suggested in~\cite{liu2016ssd}.

 \textbf{Final loss: }We define the overall loss to train the object detector using mixture density network as: